Kumarjohnt/movies_info_portal/README.md

 * Create a `env.py` as like as `example_env.py`.
 * You have a database with same credentials as in `env.py`.
 If not then configure your own `env.py` file.
 * You can run this project by simply downloading and executing `run.sh` script.
-* Please execute `python manage.py shell` to scrap and seed data.
+* Please execute `python manage.py shell` to scrap and seed initial data.

 **Bash File Execution Command**